SimVascular/svFSIplus/README.md

    ------------------------------------------------------------------------------------------------
 ```

-All Fortan subroutines located in a particular file will typically have a C++ implementation in a similarly named file.
+All Fortan procedures located in a particular file will typically have a C++ implementation in a similarly named file.
 This was done to maintain a simple mapping between the locations of the C++ and Fortran code.
+Note that procedures are spread throughout the Fortan svFSI code with little or no use of the object orientation features providing by Fortran90.
+This organization is reproduced in the C++ implementation so there are essentailly no class methods used in the core simulation code.

 C++ functions are defined within a `namespace` defined for each Fortran file.
-For example, the functioins in  `load_msh.cpp` are defined within the `load_msh` `namespace`.
+For example, the functions in `load_msh.cpp` are defined within the `load_msh` `namespace`.
 Some `namespaces` are named with a `_ns` suffix to prevent conflicts with function names (e.g. `read_files_ns`).

-All data is stored in the [Simulation](#simulation_class) class.
+All simulation data is stored in the [Simulation](#simulation_class) class.

 <h1 id="translate"> Translating Fortran into C++ </h1>

 This section provides some details about how the svFSI Fortran code was translated into C++ code.
 This will help to convert any new Fortran code developed in the Fortan svFSI code not included in svFSIplus.

 <h2 id="translate_vars"> Variable Names </h2>

 svFSIplus is essentailly a direct line-by-line translation of the [svFSI](https://github.com/SimVascular/svFSI) Fortran code.
 The original Fortran variable names are typically small, contain no underscores for readability and are often ambiguous.
 However, the **same varaible names** are used in both the C++ and Fortran versions in order to maintain a clear correspondence between the variables used in the two codes.

 <h2 id="translate_modules"> Fortran Modules </h2>